EarthyScience/EasyHybrid.jl/docs/src/generic_hybrid.md

-# Example how to EasyHybrid can create Generic Hybrid models
+# Example of how EasyHybrid can create Generic Hybrid models

 This page demonstrates how to use EasyHybrid to create a hybrid model for ecosystem respiration.
 This example shows the key concepts of EasyHybrid: